emilosmanbegovicmm/emilosman/_posts/2020-07-10-markdown-calendar.md

 [Source code](https://github.com/emilosman/markdown-calendar)

-Combines a GitHub style activity heatmap calendar with a Markdown editor.
+Combines a GitHub style activity heatmap calendar with a `Markdown` editor.
 One entry per day.
+Features a drawing board for adding handwritten notes to calendar entries.
+Can export `Markdown` files and commit them to a `git` repo for archiving.

 Made with Rails and Vue.js.

-Also features a drawing board for adding handwritten notes to calendar entries.